 Wolfgang has 3 flour mills, Mockmill grain mill attachment for stand mixers, and two counter top mills.
 Mockmill 100, and the Mockmill 200.

-Mockmill Grain Mill Attachment for Stand Mixers – Priced at only $199, the grain mill attachment for stand mixers (KitchenAid, Kenmore).
+Mockmill Grain Mill Attachment for Stand Mixers – The grain mill attachment for stand mixers (KitchenAid, Kenmore).
 Easy to clean.
 Simple to use for milling just the amount of fresh flour you need for your recipe.
 The finest stone mill attachment for stand mixers on the market today.

 We tested the Mockmill Grain Mill Attachment for Stand Mixers in our kitchen.
 It produced a nice, fine flour and it didn’t heat up.
 I really like the versatility and compact features of the Mockmill Grain Mill Attachment For Stand Mixers.
 It’s small enough to put on the shelf, out of the way.
 This stone mill is great for anyone who wants to mill their flour at home, and has a stand mixer.